Search results for

 Joe Hindy / Android Authority

-Android natively supports screen recording and has for a few years.
+Android has been natively supported for screen recording for a few years.
 You can usually find it among the quick settings toggles.
-Simply hit the toggle, and the phone begins screen recording.
+Hit the toggle, and the phone begins screen recording.
 This is a good option for simple things.
 There is no additional software to get in the way, and you can send the video wherever you need it once it’s done.

-In the future, we think most people will just use this solution anyway, so we wanted to add it to the list.
+We think most people will use this solution anyway in the future, so we wanted to add it to the list.
 You don’t need an app, so we don’t have a Google Play button.
-We do have a tutorial you can read if you need more help, and another that is specific to recording the screen on Samsung phones and tablets.

 best Android apps for screen recording